a-lurker/a-lurker.github.io/docs/vera-bridge-plugin.md

 Vera 2:  Room 'MiOS-87654321'

 ### Room 101
 We don't want to go here: It's your worst fear.
-Misc. stuff appears here when it appears to have no home.
+Miscellaneous stuff appears here when it appears to have no home.

 ## Multiple Veras
 You can bridge more than one Vera.
 One bridge per Vera.
 Each Vera will have its own arbitrary 10,000 multiple range of device IDs assigned. openLuup devices are always in the 1 to 9,999 range.